tylerdotrar/Example-mdBook/README.md

 > [!NOTE]
 > This example is a manual walkthrough of setting up the Github Pages mdBook Workflow **WITHOUT** having to setup/use ``mdbook`` locally on your own system.
 > - Steps 2 through 4 are normally done automatically by running ``mdbook init``.
-> - Using a custom domain name is NOT a requirement for setting up a successful Github Page, but I included it in this repository for completion and vebosity.
+> - Using a custom domain name is NOT a requirement for setting up a successful Github Page, but I included it in this repository for the sake of completion and vebosity.
+To skip custom domain configuration:
+>    - Remove the ``[output.html]`` section from ``book.toml`` in step 4.
+>    - Skip steps 8 and 9 entirely.
 ---

 #### 1. Create a repository that is set to ``Public``